johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 protocol DistributedActor: AnyActor {}
 ```

-The utility of this protocol is fairly limited in terms of extending it, because it has absolutely no protocol requirements.
-However, it is useful to express type requirements where we'd like to express the requirement that a type be implemented using any actor type, such as:
+Marker protocols cannot be inspected at runtime, and cannot be extended.
+As such, this protocol does not have much to offer in terms of practical reasons, i.e. we would not be able to write extensions of it.
+But even if we could, such extensions could not really be very useful, as such protocol does not really have any meaningful state or functions it could offer.
+However, it might be useful to express type requirements where we'd like to express the requirement that a type be implemented using any actor type, such as:

 ```swift
 protocol Scientist {